framely/community/docs/reference/channels/googlebusiness.md

-# Google Business
+# Google Business Message
 [Business Messages](https://developers.google.com/business-communications/business-messages) is a mobile conversational channel that combines entry points on Google Maps, Search, and brand websites to create rich, asynchronous messaging experiences that delight customers and drive business results.

-We are going to show here how to integrate Framely with Google Business and deploy the chatbot to a Framely hosted environment.
+We are going to show here how to integrate Google Business Message into Framely and deploy the chatbot to a Framely hosted environment.
 For the private deployment, please consult systems in your organization.

 Follow these steps to configure:
 [[toc]]

-## Set Up Google Business
+## Set Up Google Business Message

 #### Register As a Partner